VGLoic/aws-exploration/README.md

 The next beast I need to choose is the [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html), I'll once again choose the default one.
 A security group acts as a firewall for the container instances running in my VPC, as specified in the documentation: *A security group controls the traffic that is allowed to reach and leave the resources that it is associated with.*.
 The extremes would be to have a security group which would block or allow all the inbound and outbound traffic to the instances in this security group.
 In the case of the [default security group](https://docs.aws.amazon.com/vpc/latest/userguide/default-security-group.html), it will allow inbound traffic from any other instance assigned to this security group and it will allow all outbound traffic to any address.
 This choice is only for the default security group of my VPC, I can then add, and it is encouraged to so, other security groups tailored to my particular needs.
 In my case of course, I don't need much and the default security group seems good.

 The last option I need to the `networks` part is the `Auto-assign public IP`.
 If I turn this on, my EC2 instances will have a public IP address automatically assigned.
-While I don't think this is what I would like for a serious setup, I will turn on this one as I will need to access what is running on my EC2 instance later on.
+While I don't think this is what I would like for a serious setup, I will turn on this on as I will need to access what is running on my EC2 instance later on.

 I continued [my chat with Chat GPT](https://chat.openai.com/share/c8c76c08-712e-4dac-a1ba-5a521e5e55e1) about some of this if interested.